 Immediate conservation action is vital if the evocative bubbling song of the Curlew is not to be lost from Shropshire forever.
 There is a real danger that breeding Curlews will become extinct here in the next few years.

-Atlas work in 2008-13 did not find Curlews in 62% of the tetrads where it was found in 1985-90, a massive contraction of range.
+Atlas work in 2008-13 did not find Curlews in 62% of the tetrads where they were found in 1985-90, a massive contraction of range.
 Over the same period, the population has declined by an estimated 77% in only 20 years, from around 700 pairs in 1990 to around 160 pairs in 2010.

 Monitoring carried out by Community Wildlife Groups shows that numbers are still going down.
 Nest monitoring by the Stiperstones-Corndon Landscape Partnership Scheme in the County hotspot, with a quarter of the breeding pairs, found disastrous breeding seasons in 2015 and 2016, when apparently no young fledged.
 The decline continued in 2017, as summarised here.

 Nationally, Curlew was added to the Red List of Birds of Conservation Concern in December 2015 because of a decline of 62% since the 1960s.
 Internationally, the UK has a special responsibility for Curlew, as we have an estimated 28% of the European breeding population, with more in winter, and an estimated 19-27% of the world population.

 Curlew is the highest bird conservation priority in the country